Church Notices, Events and Activities

 Coffee Hour After the Services

-Please join us after the Sunday Services for coffee hour and lunch in the social hall downstairs.
+Please join us after the Sunday Services for coffee hour in the social hall downstairs.

 Here is the schedule for 2025